 Watching house flipping shows is not only fun, but it’s also a great way to pull inspiration for your own real estate projects.
 The typical home flipping show provides a behind-the-scenes look at what it’s like to purchase a fixer-upper, renovate it, and then put it back on the market.
 Episodes typically provide a story arc featuring trials and tribulations that eventually lead to success, thus providing fun and satisfying entertainment for viewers.

 If you’re looking for a new binge-worthy house flipping show, you’ve come to the right place.
-Here, we reveal the top 11 house flipping shows that everyone will be buzzing about in 2022.
+Here, we reveal the top 11 house flipping shows that everyone will be buzzing about.